 Overview of Crown Funding Agreement variations

-This section contains information on creating, managing and monitoring variations to the Crown Funding Agreement (CFA variations).
+This section contains information for Ministry of Health variation owners on creating, managing and monitoring variations to the Crown Funding Agreement (CFA variations).

 Variations to the Principle CFA

 The principle CFA enables variations to the CFA to be made by written agreement of both the Ministry of Health and the DHB (see clause A.6.1).
 The principle CFA can be varied in July, October, February and May through the quarterly CFA variation process.